gregorycrane/DHFall2021/README.md

 <ol>
 <li>Hands-on experience with a range of methods by which members of the class can use Python to explore sources from the human record.
 While we will focus primarily upon materials in English, we will also explore methods by which to work with sources in languages that we do not know.
 <li>Critical assessment of what consitutes research in (one particular area within) the humanities.
 This assessment will include questions such as: (1) What questions have traditionl scholars posed and how hav they published them?
 (2) How can we answer those questions with new digital methods?
 (3) What new questions might we ask beyond traditional research?
 (4) What new audiences can we reach and how would those audiences change the questions that we pose and the ideas that we publish?
-<li>A new understanding of how the human record can contribute to the intellectual life of humanity.
-We view the term Digital Humanities as a helpful but transitional term.
-In fact, we live in a society in which ideas primarily circulate via digital media.
-The real topic of discussion is how the Humanities can, and should, evolve within a digital age and how we can reimagine the
 </ol>

 The class will focus as a group on one particular source: Edward Gibbon's monumental Decline and Fall fo the Roman Empire.
 There are several reasons behind this choice.